hoffmannmatheus/minion-mavlink-bridge/readme.md

 ### Connection between Arduino + Flight Controller

+First of course, I started with my existing Minion Mk3 DIY drone.
+It already had Ardupilot setup, so I only added the arduino to it.

-- UART, using RX/TX.
-Arduino has this preset as `Serial1`.
-Using baud rate 57600 as configured from the Flight Controller.
+The Arduino connects to the SpeedyBee F403V3 via UART, using the RX/TX pads on both sides.
+The Arduino already has UART as a preset `Serial1`, so it's just a matter of setting the same baud rate (57600) as configured from the Flight Controller.

-- [MAVLink protocol](https://mavlink.io/en/).
-I'm using the [official C generated headers](https://github.com/mavlink/c_library_v2/), as a submodule.
-  - The Arduino registers as a "camera" device type, sending MAVLink heartbeats at 1hz.
-- From the Flight Controller, the correct Serial must be configured in Ardupilot.
+From the Flight Controller, the correct Serial must be configured in the Ardupilot parameters.
 In my case using `BAUD 57`, and `PROTOCOL 2` (meaning, MAVLink2 -- the version of MAVLink we are using).
-  - This post has a similar setup with a lot of detail: https://discuss.ardupilot.org/t/mavlink-and-arduino-step-by-step/25566
+This post has a similar setup with a lot of detail: https://discuss.ardupilot.org/t/mavlink-and-arduino-step-by-step/25566

+Finally, to help with the actual communication protocol [MAVLink protocol](https://mavlink.io/en/), I'm using the [official C generated headers](https://github.com/mavlink/c_library_v2/) as a submodule.
+The Arduino registers as a "camera" device type, sending MAVLink heartbeats at 1hz.

 <div align="center">